github/docs/content/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility.md

 {% ifversion packages-inherit-permissions %}If you want to configure a package's access settings on a granular level, separately from the linked repository, you must remove the inherited permissions from the package.{% endif %}

-{% note %}
+> [!NOTE]

-**Note:** If you change how a package gets its access permissions, any existing permissions for the package are overwritten.
+> If you change how a package gets its access permissions, any existing permissions for the package are overwritten.

-{% endnote %}

 ### Selecting the inheritance setting for packages scoped to your personal account